 Greg Challis Biography

 Greg Challis graduated with a BSc in Chemistry (1994) from Imperial College London and a DPhil in Organic Chemistry (1998) from the University of Oxford, for research carried out under the supervision of Prof Sir Jack Baldwin FRS.
 He carried out postdoctoral research as a Wellcome Trust International Prize Travelling Research Fellow in the Department of Chemistry at Johns Hopkins University, USA, with Prof Craig Townsend (1998-2000) and in the Department of Genetics at John Innes Centre, UK, with Prof Keith Chater FRS (2000-2001).
-In 2001 he took up a lectureship in Chemical Biology in the Department of Chemistry at the University of Warwick.
-In 2003 he was promoted to Senior Lecturer and in 2006 he was promoted to Professor.
+In 2001, he took up a lectureship in Chemical Biology in the Department of Chemistry at the University of Warwick.
+In 2003, he was promoted to Senior Lecturer and in 2006 he was promoted to Professor.
 In July 2016, he was appointed as the Monash Warwick Alliance Professor of Sustainable Chemistry (Chemical and Synthetic Biology), a joint position between the Department of Chemistry at the University of Warwick, and the Department of Biochemistry and Molecular Biology at Monash University in Melbourne, Australia.
 From 2014-2022 he was the 'Engineering Biosynthetic Pathways' theme leader in the Warwick Integrative Synthetic Biology (WISB) Centre.
-In July 2021, he was appointed as a Distinguished Research Professor at Monash University, a position he holds alongside the Monash Warwick Alliance Professorship at the University of Warwick.
+In July 2021, he was appointed Distinguished Research Professor at Monash University, a position he holds alongside the Monash Warwick Alliance Professorship at the University of Warwick.
 He is currently a Chief Investigator in the Monash node of the ARC Centre of Excellence for Innovations in Peptide and Protein Science (CIPPS) and co-director of the Monash Warwick Alliance AMR Training Program in Emerging Superbug Threats.

-Challis has co-authored more than 145 publications on the chemistry and biology of bioactive natural products with >22,400 citations and an H-index of 60, and has given more than 200 invited lectures at international conferences, universities and research institutes.
+Challis has co-authored >165 publications on the Chemistry and Biology of bioactive natural products with >25,600 citations and an H-index of 64, and has given >220 invited lectures at international conferences, universities and research institutes.
+He is listed by ScholarGPS among the top 0.02% and top 0.06% of scholars for the impact of his research in natural products and biosynthesis, respectively.
 He has delivered several named lectures, including the GlaxoSmithKline Lecture at the University of Nottingham (2011), the Amgen Lecture in Organic Chemistry at the University of Illinois, Urbana-Champaign (2017), the GE Healthcare Lecture at McGill University (2018), the Bristol Myers Squibb Lecture in Organic Chemistry at the University of California, Berkeley (2020), the Andy Derome Lectures in Organic Chemistry at the University of Oxford (2022), the 117th Kitasato Microbial Chemistry Lecture at Kitasato University (2024), and has twice been invited to deliver lectures to the Basel Chemical Society (2011 and 2023).
-He is the recipient of several awards and prizes including the Gabor Medal (2009) and a Wolfson Research Merit Award (2013-2018) from the Royal Society, the 2017 Interdisciplinary Prize and 2009 Hickinbottom Award of the Royal Society of Chemistry, the 2007 Fleming Prize Lecture of the Society for General Microbiology, the 2007 Wain Medal Lecture of the University of Kent, the 2002 Meldola Medal and Prize of the Royal Society of Chemistry and the 1998 GlaxoWellcome Postdoctoral Fellowship.
-In 2011, he was elected as a Fellow of the Royal Society of Chemistry (FRSC) and a Fellow of the Royal Society of Biology (FRSB).
+He was one of two international speakers at the 8th Tishler-Ōmura symposium (Kitasato University, 2025) celebrating the 90th birthday of Prof Satoshi Ōmura and the 10th anniversary of his Nobel Prize.
+He is the recipient of several awards and prizes, including the Kitasato Microbial Chemistry Medal (2025), a Wolfson Research Merit Award (2013-2018) and the Gabor Medal (2009) from the Royal Society (London), the 2017 Interdisciplinary Prize, 2009 Hickinbottom Award, and 2002 Meldola Medal and Prize of the Royal Society of Chemistry, the 2007 Fleming Prize Lecture of the Microbiology Society, the 2007 Wain Medal Lecture of the University of Kent, and the 1998 GlaxoWellcome Postdoctoral Fellowship.
+In 2011, he was elected a Fellow of the Royal Society of Chemistry (FRSC) and a Fellow of the Royal Society of Biology (FRSB).
+He has served as a scientific consultant for numerous companies, including Diversa Corporation (USA), Lovells LLP (UK), Syngenta (UK/Switzerland), Mars Petcare (UK), and Harness Racing NSW (Australia).
+In 2020, he co-founded the University of Warwick spinout company Erebagen Ltd, for which he is currently a consultant and chair of the scientific advisory board.